yonatan-linik/ortho-vec-derive/README.md

 Results may vary between use-cases and platforms.&nbsp;
 Running a small benchmark (which is in the crate's repo) we can see a maximum of around 6X speedup, this is at 1M/10M but at sizes like 10K/100K we can also see speedup of around 2-3X.&nbsp;
 It is recommended that you just try to bench the 2 versions of the code against each other, this way you can be sure this is working in your case.

+## Notes

+The macro can't be used on a struct defined inside a function for now.